 3. When did you start working on this project?

 I started to work on this device in August 2016 and it took me almost three months to showcase it.
 It was first screened at the ATAL Tinkering Lab Innovation Challenge by NITI AYOG in the FICCI Auditorium on November 5, 2016.

 ‘EyeScribe’ is a type of wearable technology.
 It has an eight-megapixel camera fixed to the frame that enables the capturing of an image.
 Once the image is captured, it is processed to produce an audio output.
 The process basically includes an optical character recognition followed by a machine learning algorithm for correction and accuracy which is finally worked upon by a text to speech engine.

 5. How is ‘EyeScribe’ different from other such machines?

 The device gives the blind a 3D aural environment to create mental pictures while reading.
 There’s an abundance of braille devices in the market today.
 However, ‘EyeScribe’ stands out as it nullifies the use of braille in itself.
 Taking advantage of the fact that the blind have an enhanced sense of hearing.

 6. How is ‘EyeScribe’ important in textual learning for blind students?

-EyeScribe dictates the text, which means the text need not be in braille; it can be in any language.
-Also, currently, the resources available to the visually impaired are fewer than what others have, and the books printed in braille are voluminous.
+‘EyeScribe’ dictates the text, which means the text doesn’t need to be in braille as it can be in any language.
+Also, currently the resources available to the visually impaired are fewer than what others have and the books printed in braille are voluminous.
 EyeScribe is a virtual solution and can be used to any text matter, regardless of it being in braille or not.
-Most of the newspapers, which are printed in braille, are published every fortnight.
-But with EyeScribe, a blind person can stay updated every day because he/she can now read the daily newspaper.
+Most of the newspapers which are printed in braille are published every fortnight.
+But with ‘EyeScribe’, a blind person can stay updated every day because he/she can now read the daily newspaper.